-- (1) amendments to Comprehensive Plan and Transportation System Plan. - (2) amendments to the Zoning Code. - (3) an Intergovernmental Agreement (IGA) between the Port of Portland (the Port) and the City of Portland (the City).
+- Additions and amendments to the City's Comprehensive Plan and Transportation Systems Plan and related maps. - Additions and amendments to the City's Zoning Code and Zoning Map. - A draft Intergovernmental Agreement (IGA) between the Port of Portland and the City of Portland.